Date of Award

 Scholarly Commons Citation

 Greiner, Glenn P., "The Development and Application of a Trapezoidal Shear Panel for Use in Finite Element Codes" (1990).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 281.